• Skip to main content

 1. Sign Up for Instagram Business Tools

 Before you do anything, sign up for Instagram Business Tools.
-It’s free, and it provides you with several useful tools that you don’t get with the personal account.
+It’s free, and it provides you with several useful tools that you don’t get with a personal account.

 For example, you can get real-time metrics on how your stories and promoted posts perform throughout the day, as well as insights into your followers and how they interact with your posts and stories.